guiibarros/flappy-bird-clone/README.md

 # Flappy Bird Clone

-Flappy bird clone created with Html, Css and JavaScript.
+Flappy bird clone created with Html canvas and TypeScript.

 ## Run the app: